|Capt. Harold Walden

 heard the change in the sound of the planes' engines

-as they began their dive toward the ships in the
+as they began their dives toward the ships in the

 convoy.
 Explosions were taking place all